balusena/kubernetes-for-devops/07-Kubernetes Ingress/Kubernetes Ingress.md

 ```
 **Note:** The todo-ui deploment,todo-ui-service and todo-api deployment,todo-api-service are created.

-## Now we should access these two applications using ingress:
+## Now we will access these two applications using ingress:

 - We will be accessing this application in two ways of routing: